copsTvFan/cops-episode-guide/guide.md

 **Miami, FL 17**

-- (6:02 PM Assistance Call) Central District -- Sgt.
+- (Miami, FL -- 6:02 PM Assistance Call) Central District -- Sgt.
 Juan Casiano says most of his crew has only been there 1-2 years and he gives advice on how to use their heads instead of getting physical.
 He rushes to a call where Officer Giovani Nunez spotted a store owner struggling with a shoplifter and assisted.
 The woman ran into the bathroom and locked herself in with $60 worth of pants and socks.
 He got her out and her husband tried to fight him, the woman also fought.
 They are both arrested, charges with theft, obstructing, resisting and more.
 (10:43 PM Assistance Call) Juan goes to the call of a car refusing to stop who was impersonating a police officer driving with a blue light and crashed.
+Featuring Officer Sean MacDonald.
+- (Miami, FL -- 9:05 PM Briefing) South District.
+Sgt.
+Jim Billberry participates in a reverse sting operation targeting suspects attempting to buy sex from prostitutes.
+Featuring Officer Alina Pena and Officer Kelly Macina.
+(9:47 PM Prostitution Sting) (10:14 PM) (10:37 PM) (11:06 PM) Also featuring Sgt.
+Joe Siglie.
-Miami Police Officer Bilberry participates in a reverse sting operation targeting suspects attempting to buy sex from prostitutes.
-Metro-Dade Police Officer Sullivan responds to an automobile accident in which a young woman has been seriously injured.
+- (Miami, FL -- 11:02 PM Car Accident) Cutler Ridge District.
+Officer Kelly Sullivan responds to an automobile accident in which a young woman has been seriously injured.
+Featuring Officer Brian Zamorski, Officer Cari Sykes, Officer Carol Blair.

 ### CP-907